-Data revealed that overall average satisfaction score was found good.
-Still, there is much space for paragliding companies to improve basic physical facilities and to perform the promised service accurately.
-Poor scores in variables Price and Thrill indicate the need for revising price or service to increase the level of satisfaction.
-Likewise, the positive and significant value of correlation coefficient between satisfaction and constructs/variables (RATER and PST) showed that improved response in these variables leads to an increase in the level of satisfaction of customers.
-Among these variables; Reliability, Price, Scenery and Thrill play a key role in the improvement of customer satisfaction.
+Data reveals that gender-wise average satisfaction score is found good.
+Paragliding companies should perform the promised service accurately to increase satisfaction level of males.
+Whereas, they should acknowledge the problem, deal it on time and understand their emotion to increase the level of satisfaction of females.
+Poor scores in variables Price and Thrill indicate the need for revising price or service to increase the level of satisfaction in both genders.
+Likewise, the positive and significant value of correlation coefficient between satisfaction and constructs/variables (RATER and PST) showed that improved response in these variables leads to an increase in the level of satisfaction of customers in both genders.
+Among these variables; Reliability, Price, Scenery and Thrill play a key role in the improvement of customer satisfaction in both genders.